SocialForge/InstaSweep/README.md

 ### https://SocialForge.github.io/InstaSweep/

-2. Press the COPY button to copy the code.
+2. Press the `COPY` button to copy the code

  <img src="./public/assets/README.md/site.png" alt="Site" />

-3. Open [Instagram](instagram.com), log into your account and open the developer console (F12) and paste the code.
+3. Open [Instagram](instagram.com) and log into your account

+4. Open the developer console (F12) and paste the code

 ### Method 2: Chrome extension